ARCJ-fc/React-Notes-App/README.md

 Start up a basic server from the directory (python -m SimpleHTTPServer or the like).

 Check out the app in your browser!

+#About

+Currently a client-side only project, looking to introduce some server-side stuff in the coming weeks.